microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/17.multilingual-bot/readme.md

 ## Overview

 In this sample, we create a simple bot that prompts user for their preferred language, and stores the user's preferred language selection in the user state.
-We also create a middleware that reads user preferred language, and if it is different from the default language (English), calls the Microsoft Translator Text API to translate to and from the user's preferred langugage.
+We also create a middleware that reads user preferred language, and if it is different from the default language (English), calls the Microsoft Translator Text API to translate to and from the user's preferred language.
 This means that the bot always receives utterances in English, while users writes and gets responses in their selected language.

 Note that this is a very simple example, but shows very powerful principles.